larsbuntemeyer/parallelIO/README.md

 # parallelIO

 A fortran environment to write netcdf files in parallel and serial mode using NetCDF4 and MPI.

+:construction: This code is under construction and I am aware that it needs much more documentation!

 ## test framework